Health and Wellness - Student Services - McDonogh School

 Vaccination

-Consistent with the U.S. government and other organizations that have updated their COVID-19 policies due to the evolving nature of the virus, effective Wednesday, February 1, 2023, McDonogh will strongly recommend, but will not require, vaccinations against COVID-19 for employees and students.
+Consistent with the U.S. government and other organizations that have updated their COVID-19 policies due to the evolving nature of the virus, McDonogh strongly recommends but does not require vaccinations against COVID-19 for employees and students.
 As always, the school reserves the right to update this policy as conditions change.
-McDonogh continues to strongly recommend that students and adults stay up to date with boosters in order to acquire the best possible protection for themselves and our community..
+McDonogh continues to strongly recommend that students and adults stay up to date with boosters in order to acquire the best possible protection for themselves and our community.

 Illness and Return to Campus